pro-dev-ph/php-attendance-management-system/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within PHP Attendance Management System, please send an e-mail to Alexis Luna via [heyalexluna@gmail.com](mailto:heyalexluna@gmail.com).
+If you discover a security vulnerability within PHP Attendance Management System, please submit a pull request.
 All security vulnerabilities will be promptly addressed.

 ## License